guimendes981/guimendes981/README.md

 <h2>🧑🏻‍💻 About me: </h2>

 - 👋 Hi, I’m Guilherme Mendes Barnabe
-- 👀 I’m interested in Javascript, HTML, CSS, Bootstrap, React and UX.
+- 👀 I’m interested in React and UX.
 - 🌱 I’m currently learning Typescript, React Native and Materialize CSS.
 - 💞️ I’m looking to collaborate on private projects and development companies.
 - 📫 How to reach me: email guimendes981@gmail.com.